Russian-occupied territories: Abkhazia and South Ossetia (2008–present)

-After the Russo-Georgian War, President Medvedev signed decrees on 26 August 2008 recognising the independence of Abkhazia and South Ossetia as sovereign states.
-Russia established diplomatic relations with these partially recognised states and placed Russian troops in both.
+After the Russo-Georgian War, President Medvedev signed decrees on 26 August 2008 recognizing the independence of Abkhazia and South Ossetia as sovereign states.
+Russia established diplomatic relations with these partially recognized states and placed Russian troops in both.
 Russian security forces were deployed along the demarcation lines with Georgia.

 Many international journalists and media companies, such as Al Jazeera, BBC and Radio Free Europe/Radio Liberty, as well as non-governmental organizations, have referred to Abkhazia and South Ossetia as Russian-occupied territories.

 The Georgian parliament unanimously passed a resolution on 28 August 2008 formally declaring Abkhazia and South Ossetia as Russian-occupied territories and Russian troops as occupying forces.
 The law forbids entry into the regions from Russia and subjects violators to a fine or imprisonment.
 Abkhazia may only be entered from Zugdidi Municipality, via the Enguri Bridge.
 South Ossetia, however, does not allow entry of foreigners from Georgian-controlled territory.
-The crossing points into South Ossetia have been effectively closed for locals as well since September 2019, while a special permit regime is in place by South Ossetian de facto authorities for two crossing points: Akhalgori - Odzisi (Mtskheta Municipality) and Karzmani (Sachkhere Municipality).
+The crossing points into South Ossetia have been effectively closed for locals as well since September 2019, while a special permit regime is in place by South Ossetian de facto authorities for two crossing points: Akhalgori – Odzisi (Mtskheta Municipality) and Karzmani (Sachkhere Municipality).

 In April 2010, the Georgian parliament's foreign affairs committee asked the legislative bodies of 31 countries to declare Abkhazia and South Ossetia as territories under Russian occupation and to recognize the massive displacement of civilians from those regions by Russia as amounting to ethnic cleansing.
 The Russian Foreign Ministry retaliated, asking Georgia to abolish the law.
 Meanwhile, the United Nations General Assembly annually condemned the forced demographic changes taking place in both regions as result of the displacement and the refusal of the right of return of Internally displaced persons (in practical terms, ethnic Georgians).
 In 2022 95 UN members supported the resolution, with 12 against and 56 abstentions.
 It noted in a 2022 report, acknowledged with the same resolution, the Russian enforcement of the de facto border which violates "freedom of movement" principles.

 South Ossetia has also discussed several times a possible annexation of the state by Russia.